Cymric (schooner): Second World War

 At the outbreak of World War II, there were only 56 ships on the Irish register; 14 of those were Arklow schooners.
 Sailing as neutrals, these schooners played a vital role in keeping Ireland supplied.

 Cymric was charted by Betsons to travel to Portugal.
 Betsons imported agricultural equipment and fertilisers from America.
 In November 1939, Roosevelt signed the Fourth Neutrality Act forbidding American ships from entering the "war zone", which was defined as a line drawn from Spain to Iceland.
 Cargoes intended for Ireland were shipped to Portugal.
 With cargoes "piling up on the quays of Lisbon awaiting shipment", Betsons chartered Cymric to travel to Lisbon to collect these cargoes.
 Setting sail from Ireland, Cymric would carry food to the United Kingdom.
 There she would collect the British export of coal and carry it to Portugal.
 In Lisbon, Cymric loaded the awaiting American cargo and brought it back to Ireland.

 In October 1943, she had a total refit in Ringsend Dockyard.
 On what was to be her final voyage, on 23 February 1944, she left Ardrossan in Scotland, where she loaded a cargo of coal for Lisbon.
 She was sighted off Dublin on the following day – that was her last sighting.
 No wreckage was ever found.
-She might have hit a mine, been sunk by a U-Boat, or been driven by a gale into the 'prohibited area' of Bay of Biscay and been attacked and sunk by Allied aircraft enforcing the blockade. was fortunate to survive such an attack by the RAF in that area.
+She might have hit a mine, been sunk by a U-boat, or been driven by a gale into the 'prohibited area' of Bay of Biscay and been attacked and sunk by Allied aircraft enforcing the blockade.
+This occasionally occurred, as MV Kerlogue was strafed by the No. 307 Polish Night Fighter Squadron on 23 October 1943 in that area.

 Neither the Cymric or her crew of eleven was ever seen again.
 When Dublin's docklands were redeveloped, a new residential street was named 'Cymric Road' 53.345°N 6.21514°W. It is not far from where she collided with the tram.
 On the third Sunday of every November, those who lost their lives on neutral Irish ships, including the Cymric, are remembered.